slviajero/tinybasic/examples/00tutorial/README.md

 - Calculator: calc.bas - RPN pocket calculator in BASIC
 - CalculatePI: cpinew1.bas - calculate PI to arbitrary precision (thanks to Guido for this program)
 - CalculatePI2: cpinew2.bas - using the dark arts feature and char / string conversion
-- Tinybasic: tinybasic.bas - a BASIC interpreter for Palo Alto BASIC written in BASIC
+- Tinybasic: tinybasic.bas - a BASIC interpreter for Palo Alto BASIC written in BASIC, requires V2

 ## The structured language set